 Most types of financial aid may be used for study abroad or off-campus learning opportunities, including grants, scholarships, and student loans.
 However, National Scholarship and reciprocity waivers do not apply to study abroad programs.
+Veteran benefits may be used for study abroad.

 You must apply to the Study Abroad program and submit a cost estimate to the financial aid office to be considered for financial aid for study abroad.